bradyrichardson/my-blog-stat386/_posts/2024-11-12-spotify-post.md

 I love music.
 I love finding new music.
 I love finding new music that I'll love.
 But finding new music is hard.
 It takes time.
 It takes effort.
 It takes patience.

-So, considering all of this, I decided to use a little bit of Python to make it a little bit easier!
+So, considering all of this, I decided to use a little bit of Python and the Spotify API to make it a bit easier!

 ## Motivating Question